Registrar – Eastman School of Music

 - Summer completion: First day of Summer Session I

-- After this meeting, submit a 350-word proposal (see guidelines for the proposal below) to your committee members by the designated deadline (two weeks after initial meeting):
+- After this meeting, submit a 350-word proposal (see guidelines for the proposal above) to your committee members by the designated deadline (two weeks after initial meeting):

 - Fall completion: First Friday of October